 Double-click on the configuration folder and >paste the configuration files< then >click Continue to load the configuration files<.

 >Double-click the OpenVPN GUI icon on your desktop and click Allow<.
 This will allow the application administrative permissions.

 Find the app in the system tray area and right-click on the icon.
 You’ll find the connect option by hovering over one of the servers.

 When the icon turns green, that indicates that you’re connected.

 Both internet users and corporations use VPNs for only one reason — to add more security and privacy to their valuable data.
 Businesses use VPNs to protect their data, while individuals use VPNs to protect their privacy and security.

 They also use it to prevent tracking and hack attacks.
 Each time you use WiFi, you’re risking a hack attack.
 You have a firewall and an antivirus program on your computer to protect your data.
 Well, a good VPN does the same on the web.

 It protects your privacy and security using secure tunneling techniques and advanced encryption protocols to hide and protect your online data transfers.
 Since most people are either online or mobile today, there’s an increasing need for additional security online.

 This ever-increasing reliance on the internet and evolving cyber threats call for extreme measures.
-A good VPN will not only keep you safe and protected, but it will also allow you to unblock the geo-targeted content while ensuring no data is lost.
+A good VPN will keep you safe and protected and allow you to unblock the geo-targeted content while ensuring no data is lost.